silverstripe/cow/readme.md

   omit this option.
 * `--aws-profile <profile>` to specify the AWS profile name for uploading releases to s3.
 Check with damian@silverstripe.com if you don't have an AWS key setup.
-* `--skip-upload` to disable the "upload" command.
+* `--skip-archive-upload` to disable both "archive" and "upload".
 This is useful if doing a private release and you don't want to upload this file to AWS.
+* `--skip-upload` to disable the "upload" command (but not archive)

 The release process, as with the initial `cow release` command, will actually be composed of several sub-commands, each of which could be run separately.